HamiltonBernique/SoapJack/README.md

 Soap fans are encouraged to email feedback and corrections, or share an online spreadsheet from a CSV file, to `hamiltonbernique@icloud.com`.

 If you have well formed JSON data to contribute, you're welcome to fork the repository and submit a pull request.
+The CSV files will be updated to reflect your contributions.